I'm afraid I'm guilty of coming down pretty hard on the current appetite for comic book movies. My usual gripes:

 4. There just being so darn many of them.

 Despite their obvious popularity and profitability, I still stand by my assertion that glutting the market with so much ideologically and stylistically identical “product” may be good for business, but it's lousy for culture.
-But whenever I find myself being a big ol’ grump about the ceaseless hype surrounding the most recent cookie-cutter entry in the latest superhero franchise, I only have to remind myself of what a flurry of hoopla and excitement I happily allowed myself to get swept up in, way back in 1978.
-I don’t think there was a soul on earth more charged-up and enthusiastic about the release of Superman; a film that was then, and remains today, my absolute favorite superhero film of all time.
+But whenever I find myself being a big ol’ grump about the ceaseless hype surrounding the most recent cookie-cutter entry in the latest superhero franchise, I only have to remind myself of what a flurry of hoopla and excitement I happily allowed myself to get swept up in way back in 1978.
+I don’t think there was a soul on earth more charged-up and enthusiastic about the release of Superman: the Movie; a film that was then, and remains today, my absolute favorite superhero film of all time.

-Like most people my age, Superman
+Like many people my age, Superman

 comic books and TV reruns of The

 Adventures of Superman were an inextricable part of my childhood.
 They were